- Dina Reviews, Looking at TV and Film

 It’s like an edgier, more cynical version of Life in the Dreamhouse, which also repeatedly poked fun of Barbie’s image and history, but in a much more kid-friendly and lighthearted way.
 So I was totally on board for, oh, almost half the movie.
 Then I started to realize that I didn’t like any of the characters.
 Or rather… I didn’t like the MAIN characters.
 The main Barbie and Ken were just… unlikeable.
 She was self-centered, intolerant and passive-aggressive, and he was essentially a creepy “Nice Guy” stalker that transformed into a sexist dudebro the moment he realized that he could.

 There were plenty of characters that were a lot more interesting and a lot more likeable… Weird Barbie, for instance, was awesome as the imperfect eccentric that nobody liked, and I kind of wished the entire movie had been about her.
 There were also a few fun characters with the “discontinued” characters like Video Girl Barbie, Pregnant Midge, and Growing Up Skipper (whose boobs grow enormous if you rotate her arm), and the hint that they were the outsiders, the discarded… and yet they’re barely in the movie at all.
 Weird Barbie mainly spouts exposition, and the others are just jokes.
-Even Allan, who is set up as being an important character, doesn’t actually do anything.
+Even Allan, who is set up as being an important character, and is one of the few chars in the movie who’s actually likeable, doesn’t actually DO anything other than make a couple of well-placed observations that nobody ever listens to..

 I will admit I giggled a little at Ken introducing patriarchy to Barbieland, which for some reason means that everyone (except the dicontinued characters, Weird Barbie and Allan) immediately become the worst sexist stereotypes ever, all the Kens are dudebro manchildren and all the Barbies are brainless bimbos… but the plot becomes a mess, and it’s not long before the jokes just get lazy and go the “boys are so pathetic” route.
 By the time they began lamenting how stupid it is to be invested in the Zach Snyder cut of The Justice League, I started wondering if the writers from The Big Bang Theory had taken over the script.
 I was waiting for a laugh track to be inserted.